We support our GP registrars throughout their training

 - Relationship or communication problems with their supervisor: including what documents to use; how to access medical educators; and how to engage with supervisors.

-- Training requirements: including RACGP policy; leave, such as paid or unpaid parental leave; definitions of full-time and part-time training.
+- Training requirements: including RACGP and ACRRM policy; leave, such as paid or unpaid parental leave; definitions of full-time and part-time training.

 - Exam preparation: including how much to do; resources available; when to sit; and study group advice.